-Related work.
-Many attempts at automatic image captioning have been proposed over the last decade: Duygulu et al. [9] were among the first to attack this problem; they proposed to frame image recognition as machine translation.
+Many attempts at automatic image captioning have been proposed over the last decade: Duygulu et al. [9] were among the first to attack this problem, framing image recognition as a machine translation model.
 These ideas were further developed in [3].
-A second important line of work has built simple natural language models as conditional random fields of a fixed size [10].
-Typically this corresponds to fixed language templates such as: $\langle Object,$ Action, Scene \rangle .
-Much of the work on joint representations
+A second important line of work builds simple natural language models as conditional random fields of a fixed size [10].
+Typically this corre-